zachmiland11/cloud-run-mcp/README.md

    ```
    When prompted, pick a region, for example `europe-west1`.

-4. Update the MCP configuration file of your MCP client with the following, replace `PROJECT_NUMBER` and `REGION` with the values from the previous step:
+4. Update the MCP configuration file of your MCP client with the following, replace the URL with the URL of the deployed sevice:

    ```json
     {